cossie14/Pig-Dice-Game/README.md

 ---

 #### Setup Instructions
-1  Ensure you have a web browser in your computer<br.
+1  Ensure you have a web browser in your computer<br>
 2  Ensure you are connected to the internet